Painting kitchen cabinets that are already painted

 Don’t take the hardware out completely on the drawers, just enough so that the front is smooth and not sticking out.

-4. Put deglosser on a rag and wipe all surfaces completely clean.
-DO NOT SKIMP on cleaning your cabinets.
+Put the deglosser on a rag and wipe all surfaces completely clean.
+Do not skimp on cleaning your cabinets.
 The last thing you want is dust getting stuck in your nice smooth surface.

-6. Begin using an angled 2.5″ brush to trim out places that the roller can’t get to on the box and drawers, doors.
-I like to do this first, so that you can use the roller to help smooth out the areas after and lightly feather in on top of brushstrokes.
+Begin using an angled 2.5″ brush to trim out places that the roller can’t get to on the box and drawers, and doors.
+I like to do this first so that you can use the roller to help smooth out the areas after and lightly feather in on top of brushstrokes.

-8. Let dry before painting a second coat.
+Let dry before painting a second coat.
 You don’t want your paint to be tacky to the touch.
 Read the paint can label to find out your dry time.
-Sherwin Williams Emerald Paint takes 4-6 hours to dry.
+This Emerald Sherwin Williams blue-green paint color takes 4-6 hours to dry.

 Remember the roller is great on the edges of the doors (you will get a much more even coat).